6 Plays, 3 Venues, 5 Nights

 Three Gargoyles, The First, Second and Third, sit static atop three plinths atop a cathedral.
 They spend their nights prattling on about priceless nonsense, until one night ‘The First’ is granted the gift of movement.
 The Offensive explores the case for freedom of expression and satirically navigates the logical rabbit holes of modern day identity politics.

 We have already held two audition sessions and have cast most of the roles.
-We will be making announcements of any remaining roles that need filling in due course.
+However we are arranging an additional audition session for some unfilled roles:

 The six other plays that made the shortlist but were not selected to be staged as part of the Festival are: